x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/in-place-ediscovery/create-in-place-ediscovery-search.md

 - To create eDiscovery searches, you have to have an SMTP address in the organization that you're creating the searches in.
 So in Exchange Online, you must have a licensed Exchange Online (Plan 2) mailbox to create eDiscovery searches.
 In an Exchange hybrid organization, your on-premises Exchange mailbox must have a corresponding mail user account in your Office 365 organization so that you can search Exchange Online mailboxes.
 Or, if you sign in with an account that only exists in Office 365, such as the tenant administrator account, that account must be assigned an Exchange Online (Plan 2) license.

-- Exchange 2013 Setup creates a Discovery mailbox called **Discovery Search Mailbox** to copy search results.
+- Exchange Server Setup creates a Discovery mailbox called **Discovery Search Mailbox** to copy search results.
 The Discovery Search Mailbox is also created by default in Exchange Online.
 You can create additional Discovery mailboxes.
 For details, see [Create a discovery mailbox](create-a-discovery-mailbox.md).

 - When you create an In-Place eDiscovery search, messages returned in search results aren't copied automatically to a discovery mailbox.
 After you create the search, you can use the Exchange Admin Center (EAC) to estimate and preview search results or copy them to a discovery mailbox.
 For details, see: